 We provide clients with thoughtful and comprehensive representation throughout every type of family law issue.
 Our attorneys have the educational and professional background that demonstrates our dedication to achieving the best results for you and your family.

-Divorcing couples can attempt to resolve their divorce and all related issues through a mediation proceeding.
+Divorce mediation – Divorcing couples can attempt to resolve their divorce and all related issues through a mediation proceeding.
 The parties meet with a mutual mediator who attempts to help them reach common ground and formulate their own equitable settlement.
 The mediator explains various legal options and meets with the parties both together and separately.
 Both sides of the issue are heard, but the mediator does not give legal advice.
 When the parties reach an agreement, it is submitted to the court for final approval.
 The parties are wise to consult with an attorney to ensure that all of the issues have been addressed before the documents are signed.
-See Mediation and Collaborative Law.

 In connection with divorce actions, we are frequently asked to prepare Qualified Domestic Relations Orders (QDROs) to divide pensions and 401(k) plans in which one of the parties has an interest.
 The Employment Retirement Income Security Act of 1974 (ERISA) was enacted to protect the interests of employees in employer sponsored retirement plans.
 ERISA made an employee’s interest in a qualified retirement plan inalienable (which means it cannot be transferred without the employee’s consent).
 In the Retirement Equity Act of 1984 (REA), Congress recognized that qualified retirement plans are often the largest asset of a marriage and enacted very specific rules that authorized QDROs for the division of such plans.